fititnt/php-libraries/WebDig/readme.txt

 -------------------------------------- Todo ------------------------------------

+- Implement curl_ setopt_ on __construct
-- Add way to work fine with xml files
+- Implement way to run also in CLI
-- Permit parse HTML5 content
-- Permit parse bad formated HTML content

 ----------------------------------- Changelog ----------------------------------